 If your goal is to work in academia, criminal justice professors earned a median wage of $69,980.

-Paying for Your Criminal Justice Master's Degree
+Costs of a Criminal Justice Master's Degree

 - Some schools allow you to transfer undergraduate credits and credits from certificate programs, cutting the number of credit hours you must pay for.